-For the last three years Uniti has been certified as a Great Place to Work®.
+For the last four years Uniti has been certified as a Great Place to Work®.
 Our management team strives to embody and promote our company values of united, necessary, innovative, tenacious, and integrity.
-As a certified Great Place to Work®, 94% of our employees say they are proud to work at Uniti and 88% of them agree that Uniti is a great place to work.
-We believe our energetic and collaborative work environment are contributing factors to our limited employee turnover and high levels of engagement.
+As a certified Great Place to Work®, 91% of our employees say they are treated fairly and are made to feel welcome.
+80% of them agree that Uniti is a great place to work.
+We believe our energetic and collaborative work environment is a contributing factor to our limited employee turnover and high levels of engagement.

 Within our organization, we believe in unity and know that it can only be generated through connection, collaboration and respect.
 We are committed to fostering these ideals by hiring, developing and supporting a diverse and inclusive workplace that encourages, supports and celebrates the diverse voices of our team members.
 Two women sit on our board of directors and women represent approximately 22% of leadership positions across our company.
-Current key initiatives include our Diversity and Inclusion Groups ("DIGs") which support employees with diverse backgrounds, experiences or characteristics who share a common interest in various topics.
+A key component to our commitment includes our Diversity and Inclusion Groups ("DIGs") which support employees and allies in various experiences including diverse backgrounds, lifestyle, characteristics, and more.
+Uniti currently has five active DIGs that allow for enrichment, connection and growth for our employees.
 Each DIG is sponsored and supported by senior leaders across the organization.